MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 ## Create an Azure Resource Manager app registration (automatic)

-[Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.
-You can automatically create the workload identity federation for authentication or manually create it.
+When you create an Azure Resource Manager service connection, you'll choose between two different credential types - workload identity federation or a secret.
+Workload identity federation is the recommended credential approach.
+For more information, see [Workload identity federation](/entra/workload-id/workload-identity-federation).

+### Create an Azure Resource Manager app registration with workload identity federation (automatic)

+<a name="create-an-azure-resource-manager-service-connection-that-uses-workload-identity-federation"></a>
-We recommend that you use this approach if all the following items are true for your scenario:
+You can use this approach if all the following items are true for your scenario:

 * You have the Owner role for your Azure subscription.
 * You're not connecting to the [Azure Stack](#connect-stack) or the [Azure US Government](#connect-govt) environments.
 * Any Marketplace extensions tasks that you use are updated to support workload identity federation.

-For more information, see [Workload identity federation](/entra/workload-id/workload-identity-federation).

-### Create an Azure Resource Manager app registration with workload identity federation (automatic)

-<a name="create-an-azure-resource-manager-service-connection-that-uses-workload-identity-federation"></a>

 With this selection, Azure DevOps automatically queries for the subscription, management group, or Machine Learning workspace that you want to connect to and creates a workload identity federation for authentication.